Pica in Kids and Women | How To Handle Pica

 - Toxicity from ingested substances

 The exact cause of craving for non-food items is unknown.
 A lot of biochemical, psychological, and cultural factors at home or work may be involved in this disorder.
 Pica is often linked to iron deficiency, even though none of the craved items have iron content in them.

 How To Handle Pica

 Pica is a taboo in India.
 I remember, I first craved to eat chalk when I was 5 years old.
-I thought that I am no longer a human because I crave for items that humans don’t eat !
+I thought that I am no longer a human because I crave items that humans don’t eat!
 You see, I was scared to talk about it until my mum caught me near a wall, when I was trying to scrape sand from the wall.

-I did not tell anyone about for years.
-It is so because I felt absolutely abnormal !
+I did not tell anyone for years.
+It is so because I felt absolutely abnormal!
 My reason for Pica was anemia.
-Whenever my hemoglobin became normal , I no longer suffered with Pica.
+Whenever my hemoglobin became normal, I no longer suffered from Pica.

 Image Source – 1

 You may also like reading –

 - 6 Ways for Eating Healthy While Eating Out